ABOUT OUR VETERINARIANS

 Kimberly has lived in Colorado since 2007 and loves everything about being in this beautiful state.
 She has over 25 years of customer service experience and over 7 years in management.
 Having been in the arena of customer service for many years she understands the importance of putting customers/clients first.
 To each person she shows a compassionate heart.
 She believes stems from her relationship with Jesus Christ, who has shown her so much grace.

 In her spare time she enjoys to spend time with her family, which consists of her husband, two children and her dog, Molly.
-They love to ski (snow ski & water ski), go camping with family & friends and also do some hiking.
+She loves to run, ski (snow ski & water ski), go camping with family & friends and also do some hiking.
 Her other love is playing softball.

 Janette Lewis CRT